Unhooking from Thoughts

 Some thoughts are intentional.
 Others are automatic, popping up out of our control.

-Some thoughts are helpful, while other are just senseless and meaningless background noise.
+Some thoughts are helpful, while others are just senseless and meaningless background noise.

 Some thoughts bring us pleasant emotions.
 Some thoughts bring us intense and prolonged suffering.